These Case Studies Outline Possible Consequences of Filing Your Immigration Application Yourself or with a Non-Attorney

 Jagdish, United States citizen

-Jagdish became a U.S. citizen and decided to file an adjustment of status application for his wife.
+Originally from India, Jagdish became a U.S. citizen and decided to file an adjustment of status application for his Indian citizen wife.
 Jagdish holds a masters degree from a US university and is a top manager in a leading telecommunications company.
 Jagdish is an exceptionally intelligent individual, but he still made a few mistakes in his application.
 As a result, his application was rejected and returned.
-In the meantime, his wife’s employment authorization expired and she was let go from her position at a prestigious Wall Street investment bank.
+In the meantime, his wife’s employment authorization expired and she was let go from her position at a prestigious international investment bank.
 Confused and angry, Jagdish retained Valentini Law Offices.
-Within a few days, his wife's application was filed with USCIS.
-Our attorney got in touch with the wife's job HR department, clarified the case status and made arrangements so that his wife could resume work as soon she received her employment authorization.
-Jagdish's wife received her employment authorization and went back to work on Wall Street in ten weeks and, two weeks later, became a proud Lawful Permanent Resident (green card holder).
+Within a few days, his wife’s application was filed with USCIS.
+Our attorney got in touch with the wife’s job HR department, clarified the case status and made arrangements so that his wife could resume work as soon she received her employment authorization.
+Jagdish’s wife received her employment authorization and went back to work on Wall Street in ten weeks and, two weeks later, became a proud Lawful Permanent Resident (green card holder).

 Volodymyr, Ukrainian citizen